GPII/common-terms-registry/couchapp/api/README.md

-This directory contains just the views and record constraints that are required to configure a raw CouchDB instance for use with the Common Terms Registry API.
+This directory contains just the views and record constraints that are required to configure a raw CouchDB instance for use with the Preference Terms Dictionary API.

 All code follows the "couchapp" conventions and is meant to be deployed with that tool: